 ECHA notes that the registration does not contain sufficient information for establishing the composition of the registered substance and therefore its identity, as required under Annex VI, Section 2.3 of the REACH Regulation.
-More specifically, the provided chemical name and description indicates that the substance contains n-alkanes, isoalkanes and cyclics with a predominant carbon number range of C13-C18 and aromatics in a concentration of < 2%.
+More specifically, the provided chemical name and description indicates that the substance contains n-alkanes, isoalkanes and cyclics with a predominant carbon number range of C9-C11 and aromatics in a concentration of < 2 %.
 However, the relevant individual constituents or groups of constituents have not been identified and reported in section 1.2 of the substance dataset.
-In addition, the information provided in section 1.4 is not sufficient to derive a meaningful composition of the substance.
+In addition, the information provided in section 1.4 is not sufficient to derive a meaningful composition of the substance as only general information on the quantification of the content of aromatic constituents has been provided.
 Therefore, the substance identity, including the chemical name, could not have been verified.

-Following section 4.3 of the Guidance for identification and naming of substances under REACH http://guidance.echa.europa.eu/docs/guidance document/substance id en.pdf, the Registrant should note that for UVCB substances (substances of Unknown, or Variable Composition, or of Biological origin) presenting a large number of constituents, such as the registered substance, the following applies:
+Following section 4.3 of the Guidance for identification and naming of substances under REACH http://guidance.echa.europa.eu/docs/guidance_document/substance_id_en.pdf, the Registrant should note that for UVCB substances (substances of Unknown, or Variable Composition, or of Biological origin) presenting a large number of constituents, such as the registered substance, the following applies:

-- All constituents present in the substance with a concentration of ≥ 10% shall be identified and reported individually; - All constituents relevant for the classification and/or PBT assessment of the registered substance shall be identified and reported individually; and - Other constituents shall be identified by a generic description of their chemical nature.
+- All constituents present in the substance with a concentration of ≥ 10 % shall be identified and reported individually; - All constituents relevant for the classification and/or PBT assessment of the registered substance shall be identified and reported individually; and - Other constituents shall be identified by a generic description of their chemical nature.
 The identification of these other constituents must be provided in order to allow ECHA to establish the composition of the substance as manufactured and to use the compositional information as one identifier for the registered substance.
 This information must also allow ECHA to verify that the composition is consistent with the chemical name reported for the registered substance.
 The registrant must provide any information which is suitable and necessary to meet these objectives.